 An MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EMLMR Support subfield of the TBD Capabilities element, which indicates MLD level capabilities, to 1; otherwise, the MLD shall set the EMLMR Support subfield to 0.

-A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true shall

-set the EMLMR Rx NSS subfield of the Common Info field of transmitted Basic variant ML element to dot11SupportedEMLMRRxNSS and the EMLMR Tx NSS subfield of the Common Info field of transmitted Basic variant ML element to dot11SupportedEMLMRTxNSS, which indicate MLD level capabilities.
+A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true shall indicate the number of spatial streams Nss that a non-AP MLD supports for reception and transmission during EMLMR operation in the EMLMR Supported MCS And NSS Set subfield of the Common Info field of transmitted Basic variant ML element. (#2105, #2330)

+A STA affiliated with the non-AP MLD operating on any of EMLMR links shall not be a 20 MHz-Only non-AP EHT STA. (#2105, #2330)

+The supported rates, HT-MCS, VHT-MCS, and HE-MCS for a bandwidth and Nss shall be the same as the supported EHT-MCS for the corresponding bandwidth and Nss unless the corresponding MCS is not defined.
+If the MCS is not defined in the corresponding PHY amendment, the highest MCS support is implied. (#2105, #2330)

 A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true operates in the EMLMR mode by TBD signaling.